fatimaghannam/ResolveHub/README.md

 * Create, edit, search, filter, and track IT support tickets
 * Unique ticket references using `RH-YYYY-NNNN`
-* Ticket categories, priorities, statuses, and departments
+* Ticket categories, priorities, and statuses
 * Draft ticket support
 * Ticket and comment attachments
 * Public and private comments